Publish Date: 2/3/23 (2nd edition)

 Description:

-Ramble On, a broad history of hiking (also known as rambling, tramping, walking, hillwalking, fellwalking, backpacking and trekking), answers these, and many other key questions.
+Ramble On, a broad history of hiking, answers this and many other key questions.
 It chronicles hiking’s roots in alpinism and mountaineering, the societal trends that fostered its growth, some of the early hikers from the nineteenth century, the first trails built specifically for recreational hiking, the formation of the first hiking clubs, as well as the evolution of gear and apparel.

 The book examines how hiking was able to germinate and grow as a result of Romanticism and Transcendentalism, the Industrial Revolution, the labor movement, the rise of automobiles, environmentalism, club culture, and even art.
 It also highlights trail development in America’s first hiking destination: the White Mountains of New Hampshire, as well as in some of our oldest and most iconic national parks, such as Yellowstone, Yosemite, Mt.
 Rainier, Glacier, Acadia, and the Great Smoky Mountains.
 The book also takes a look at the profound impact of the first hiking clubs, as well as some of their unique and sometimes peculiar traditions.
 Among the more compelling stories is the apparel women were forced to wear during the Victorian Era, and the danger those fashion standards posed to women who dared to venture into the mountains.